How to turn off Avast antivirus for Windows and Mac in 2025

 Once, I paused Avast on my laptop to install a drawing tablet driver for my child’s online class.
 I got distracted and forgot to turn it back on.
 A few hours later, we downloaded a math worksheet from an unknown website, and the file came with a bundled adware installer.
 Thankfully, I noticed the slowdown quickly and reactivated Avast before serious damage occurred.

-If you found this article helpful, I encourage you to apply what you’ve learned the next time Avast interferes with a trusted task.
+If you found this article helpful, I encourage you to apply what you’ve learned the next time Avast interferes with a trusted task, or when you’re managing your billing and subscription details.
+Visit the Antivirus category at Safelyo for practical tips on keeping your system secure.

 Related Posts You Should Read